 Ligler developed a new chemistry for attaching biomolecules on sensor surfaces and then integrated emerging technologies from a variety of fields to make optical biosensors smaller, more versatile and more automated.
 Portable optical biosensors have since been used in food production plants, clinics in developing countries and pollutant cleanup sites.

-During Operation Desert Storm, Ligler was instrumental in producing tactical sensors for botulinum toxin and anthrax.
-Ligler's subsequent incorporation of microfluidic channels and miniaturized optics enabled portable devices into which users could simply inject a sample for testing.
-With the consequent small size and automation, the Ligler group demonstrated the first airborne biosensor for biological warfare agents.
-Ligler's group developed the underlying technology for the RAPTOR portable, automated biosensor, tested by NATO for use in analyzing biological toxins and pathogens, and used to test water deliveries to U.S. Navy ships in Bahrain.
+During Operation Desert Storm, Ligler was instrumental in producing tactical sensors for detecting botulinum toxin and anthrax.
+Her incorporation of microfluidic channels and miniaturized optics enabled portable devices into which users could simply inject a sample for testing.
+She and her team demonstrated the first airborne biosensor for biological warfare agents and developed the underlying technology for the RAPTOR portable, automated biosensor, which was tested by NATO for use in analyzing biological toxins and pathogens, and was used to test water deliveries to U.S. Navy ships in Bahrain.
 A more advanced system incorporated an array of biological detector molecules to identify pathogens in food or indicators of disease in clinical samples.

 Ligler was a professor in the joint department of biomedical engineering at North Carolina State University and the University of North Carolina at Chapel Hill from 2013 until 2022, when she became a professor and the Eppright Chair in Biomedical Engineering at Texas A&M University.
 She holds more than 30 U.S. patents.